rordenlab/dcm2niix/README.md

  - GE: Locations In Acquisition (0054, 0081) is inaccurate if slices are interpolated, use Images In Acquisition (0020,1002) if available
  - New filename options %d Series description (0008,103E), %z Sequence Name (0018,0024)
  - New filename options %a antenna (coil) number, %e echo number
+ - Initialize unused portions of NIfTI header to zero so multiple runs always produce identical results

 5-May-2016